 Real-time

-Holistic performance data is always available and is used in planning and to make decisions.
+Holistic performance data is always available and is used strategically.

 Level 1